 In this section of the guide, Information across Faculties has important enrolment information for students across all Faculties.
 Next, you’ll find information specific to individual program Faculties.
 For more details, see the Faculty Rules section of the Undergraduate Calendar for your academic program.

 Before selecting courses, we recommend you attend an individual and/or group academic advising session.
-In some Faculties, such as the Faculty of Environmental Studies, the Lassonde School of Engineering, and Glendon College, advising is mandatory for all students in all year levels; in others, such as the School of the Arts, Media, Performance & Design, advising is mandatory only for newly-admitted students or for continuing students who have not maintained academic standing conditions for their program.
+In some Faculties, such as the Faculty of Environmental and Urban Change, the Lassonde School of Engineering, and Glendon College, advising is mandatory for all students in all year levels; in others, such as the School of the Arts, Media, Performance & Design, advising is mandatory only for newly-admitted students or for continuing students who have not maintained academic standing conditions for their program.
 Consult the Undergraduate Calendar and your program’s academic advising office for more information.

 Course Credit Exclusions